Urbarium/urbarium-admin-react/README.md

 yarn start  # start the project
 ```

-Alternative we have a storybook with a few React based components.
+Alternatively, we have a Storybook of React components.

 ```bash
 yarn run storybook